What other word is there for Al French’s behavior other than racist?

 - How will weighted voting be addressed/modified.
 Ah, weighted voting.
 So long as the white vote counts more than the Indian’s, everything is all good, right?

 - When will the offer be made?
-The offer to start the conversation should have been made seven years ago when you and the SRTC board of directors received the first letter from the Spokane Tribe requesting a seat at the table.
+The offer to start the conversation should have been made six years ago when you and the SRTC board of directors received the first letter from the Spokane Tribe requesting a seat at the table.
 You’re late.

 - When will the offer become effective?
 The legislation only requires that an offer be made before August 1, 2021 to maintain our funding from the state.
 I recommend you stop calling it an offer and start calling it a collaboration to include the tribal perspective on a regional planning body.
 This is not a one-way street whereby SRTC makes an offer and the tribes take it or leave it.
 They will be signatories to the interlocal agreement, on par with everyone else, that creates SRTC.
 This is the furthest thing from making an offer.
 It’s an invitation asking the tribes to help make SRTC better.
 The terms are not dictated by you, Commissioner French, they are developed collaboratively by all.